mananmadan/MS-Notes-Obsidian/Algorithms/Graphs/Graphs-Notes.md

  - A **source** is the one with the higher number of outgoing edges, a **sink** is one which has highest number of incoming edges
  - So an alternative way for topological sort would be
 	 - Find a sink, delete all the edges
-	 - Find a new sink and repeate
+	 - Find a new sink and repeat
 - For example here, we can find w, eliminate all the edges of W, then the new sink will be Z or U, we can do so on and so forth to get a topological ordering
 ### Strongly Connected Components
 - This the alternative to connected components in the undirected graph